 Make sure that you have very easy navigation and you’re not leading people in 50 million directions on one page of your website.
 For each page, you should have one main goal on that page.

 Your homepage should possibly take them to an about page, your about page to take them to an investment page.
 Just make sure that you’re not creating too many buttons that are making it difficult for your readers to understand where you want them to go next.

 We want to make sure that our website, once again the font is not too big or too small.
 We’re using good font ratios, but also the texts alignment and using center align texts for like all of your texts, from your headers to your sub headers to your paragraph can make it look super messy.
 I’m professional and people are just aren’t going to read what you have to say.
 Make sure that you’re either keeping it justified, which is where all of the lines are the same length or left align.
 It just makes it easier to read and overall it looks and more professional.
 So those are some of the quick tips I have for you.
 Design secrets that can take your brand from looking maybe a little bit amateur to a more professional.

-If you loved all of these tips in design secrets, but want to learn a more about how to develop and design a professional brand that gets you noticed and really attracts your ideal client, then download the free branding toolkit.
-It takes you through how to find your ideal client, what an ideal client is, and really there’s a lot of misconception around it.
-So I developed a method to help you understand who your ideal client is, and then also it just takes you through more of the backend work of a building, your brand messaging and your offers.
+If you loved all of these tips in design secrets, but want to learn a more about how to develop and design a professional brand that gets you noticed and really attracts your ideal client, then take our free quiz to see which stage of business you’re in.